nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

     * 3a1.
 InternBuddy shows an error feedback to the user

       Use case resumes at step 2.

+**Use case: Edit an existing company**

+**MSS**

+1. User requests to view list of companies
+2. InternBuddy shows list of companies
+3. User requests to edit a selected company from the list with the given details
+4. InternBuddy updates the company's details
+5. InternBuddy shows successful feedback to the user

+    Use case ends.

+**Use case: Edit an existing person**

+**MSS**

+1. User requests to view list of persons
+2. InternBuddy shows list of persons
+3. User requests to edit a selected person from the list with the given details
+4. InternBuddy updates the person's details
+5. InternBuddy shows successful feedback to the user

+    Use case ends.

+**Use case: Edit an existing event**

+**MSS**

+1. User requests to view list of events
+2. InternBuddy shows list of events
+3. User requests to edit a selected event from the list with the given details
+4. InternBuddy updates the event details
+5. InternBuddy shows successful feedback to the user

+   Use case ends.

 *{More to be added}*